Rishabh-Thunder/BASIC/README.md

-# To check my work go to this link =
+# To check my Profile go to this link =
 https://rishabh-thunder.github.io/BASIC/